 5. Effective partnership working is crucial in achieving the effective management of sickness absences.
-Employers therefore, in partnership with local staff side representatives, should ensure that their local sickness absence procedure and working arrangements incorporate the minimum standards set out below, to minimise the risk of premature and unnecessary ill health retirements.
-This will ensure that, where possible, staff are able to continue working despite experiencing periods of ill health or disability.
-The minimum standards are:
+Employers therefore, in partnership with local staff side representatives, should ensure that their local

-legal responsibilities; including mutual responsibilities of employers and staff to comply with health and safety requirements, reporting of injuries and dangerous occurrences (RIDDOR), disability discrimination and other relevant legislation;
+Legal responsibilities; including mutual responsibilities of employers and staff to comply with health and safety requirements, reporting of injuries and dangerous occurrences (RIDDOR), disability discrimination and other relevant legislation.

-key employer responsibilities; employers are expected to:
+Key employer responsibilities; employers are expected to:

-- communicate appropriately with absent staff

-- manage absences under the locally agreed sickness absence procedure; - provide support and advice through the use of occupational health services where appropriate; - develop reporting arrangements, recognising that high levels of sickness absence are a financial risk to the organisation; - have appropriate management systems in place to collect good quality data on sickness absence; - in partnership with Trade Union representatives, regularly monitor and review arrangements to identify where and how policies can be improved.
+- communicate appropriately with absent staff - manage absences under the locally agreed sickness absence procedure - provide support and advice through the use of occupational health services where appropriate - develop reporting arrangements, recognising that high levels of sickness absence are a financial risk to the organisation - have appropriate management systems in place to collect good quality data on sickness absence - in partnership with Trade Union representatives, regularly monitor and review arrangements to identify where and how policies can be improved.

-key employee responsibilities; employees are expected to:
+Key employee responsibilities; employees are expected to:

-- ensure regular attendance at work; - communicate appropriately with their employer when absent from work; - co-operate fully in the use of the locally agreed sickness absence procedures. - 6.
+- ensure regular attendance at work - communicate appropriately with their employer when absent from work - co-operate fully in the use of the locally agreed sickness absence procedures. - 6.
 Partnership arrangements should also ensure the regular monitoring and review of local policies and procedures is undertaken, to identify where and how policies can be improved.